 There are two deployment models that can be adopted with Kuma in order to address any Service Mesh use-case, from the simple one running in one cluster to the more complex one where multiple Kubernetes or VM clusters are involved, or even hybrid universal ones where Kuma runs simultaneously on Kubernetes and VMs.

 The two deployments modes are:

 Automatic Connectivity: Running a Service Mesh should be easy and connectivity should be abstracted away, so that when a service wants to consume another service all it needs is the name of the destination service.
-Kuma achieves this out of the box in both deployment modes with a built-in service discovery and - in the case of the distributed mode - with an Ingress resource and Remote CPs.
+Kuma achieves this out of the box in both deployment modes with a built-in service discovery and - in the case of the multi-zone mode - with an Ingress resource and Remote CPs.

-# Flat Mode
+# Standalone Mode

 This is the simplest deployment mode for Kuma, and the default one.

 - Control plane: There is one deployment of the control plane that can be scaled horizontally.

 - Data planes: The data planes connect to the control plane regardless of where they are being deployed.

 - Service Connectivity: Every data plane proxy must be able to connect to every other data plane proxy regardless of where they are being deployed.

 This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be established directly to every other data plane proxy.